 The shift: from “Botox near me” to “ask the AI”

 Medical spas sit at the intersection of healthcare and consumer services — and patient acquisition has always depended on trust, referrals, and search visibility.
-But the way potential patients research aesthetic treatments is changing fast, and the starting point is migrating from Google to AI chatbots.
+But the way potential patients research aesthetic treatments is changing fast, and the starting point is migrating from traditional search to AI chatbots.

 Google processes over 1 million searches per month for “Botox near me” alone, with “medspa near me,” “lip filler near me,” and “CoolSculpting near me” adding millions more (SEMrush, 2025).
 The American Med Spa Association (AmSpa) reports that 72% of medspa patients research treatments online before booking a consultation, and RealSelf data shows that the average aesthetic patient visits 3–5 websites during their research journey.